Info Center

 Dormancy –

 This word is used to describe a plant that shuts down in certain conditions, usually temperature based.
 Although the plant will often turn brown, it is not dying during dormancy, but it is simply conserving its resources to get through a weather period where it does not thrive in.
+The most common occurrence is warm-season grasses in wintertime.

 Grass –